Venice high tides

 These factors pose a significant threat to the city’s cultural heritage, infrastructure, and overall quality of life for its residents.
 Climate change and subsidence have indeed contributed to the increased frequency and intensity of high tides in Venice.
 The gradual natural subsidence of the city, combined with the creation of the Canals of the Canal of Petrols, has created a significant threat to the infrastructures of Venice and residents’ quality of life.
 The rising sea levels caused by climate change have resulted in more frequent flooding events known as acqua alta.

 These high tides not only damage historical buildings and landmarks but also impact daily life for Venetians who rely on the city’s infrastructure.
-Additionally, subsidence refers to the gradual sinking of land, happened in the past, due to various factors such as extraction of groundwater or geological processes.
+Additionally, subsidence refers to the slow sinking of land, happened in the past, due to various factors such as extraction of groundwater or geological processes.

 The M.O.S.E. (the barriers)